1,000+ Opportunities

 500 Mero Street, 5th floor KY Innovation Brand Guide

-Based on current listing details, eligibility includes: Teams of faculty, staff, and students at Kentucky public universities and colleges whose innovations address an unmet health need are eligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Teams of faculty, staff, and students at Kentucky public universities and colleges whose innovations address an unmet health need are eligible.
+Confirm the full requirements in the official notice before applying.